mppf/chapel/doc/rst/developer/chips/point-of-instantiation.rst

-private functions, but having this reliance depend on function calls is very subtle - if the writer of the function wanted to depend on outside functions, it is best to specify that dependency explicitly as part of `foo`s declaration, either via an interface requirement (see CHIP #2) or by taking the function it relies upon in as a first-class function argument.
+private functions, but having this reliance depend on function calls is very subtle - if the writer of the function wanted to depend on outside functions, it is best to specify that dependency explicitly as part of `foo`s declaration, either via an interface requirement (see CHIP 2_) or by taking the function it relies upon in as a first-class function argument.

 Function Hijacking
 ------------------

-The point-of-instantiation rule is also related to a *function hijacking* behavior that is described in this excerpt from CHIP 2:
+The point-of-instantiation rule is also related to a *function hijacking* behavior that is described in this excerpt from CHIP 2_:

 Another problem with the current design for generics in Chapel concerns the visibility of other functions from inside generic functions.

-Suppose that a library developer creates the following module in which the generic function named ``print_hello_world`` makes a call to another auxiliary generic function named ``helper``.
+Suppose that a library developer creates the following module in which the generic function named `print_hello_world` makes a call to another auxiliary generic function named `helper`.

 .. code-block:: chapel